AdobeDocs/commerce-cloud-service.en/help/user/develop/cli.md

 Add information here about the tools available for development.

-## Commerce CLI tool
+## Cloud Manager CLI tool

-The Commerce CLI is a plugin for the general-purpose Adobe I/O CLI.
+The Cloud Manager CLI is a plugin for the general-purpose Adobe I/O CLI.
 You can use the CLI to manage Magento programs, environments, and pipelines to streamline your developer experience.
 The CLI communicates between your local development environment and the remote resources hosting your code.

 ### To Install the Cloud Manager CLI: